kehantan/labbook/docs/assays/plaque.rst

 Virus stock serial dilution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Before the actual infection procedure, prepare a serial diultion from the virus stock.
+* Before the actual infection procedure, prepare a 10x serial diultion of virus from the virus stock.
+Other dilution factor may also be used depends on the situation.

-*10x Serial dilution of virus stock*

 #.
 Label 5 microcentrifuge tube for different dilution factors: D1 - :math:`10^{-1}`, D2 - :math:`10^{-2}`, D3 - :math:`10^{-3}`, D4 - :math:`10^{-4}`, D5 - :math:`10^{-5}`.
 #.
 Add 450 uL of 2% DMEM into each tube.